Athletic Bilbao signing policy

-Since 1912, the Spanish football club Athletic Bilbao has had an unwritten rule whereby the club will only sign players who were born in the Basque Country or who learned their football skills at a Basque club.
+Since 1911, the Spanish football club Athletic Bilbao has had an unwritten rule whereby the club will only sign players who were born or raised in the Basque Country or who learned their football skills at a Basque club.
 On occasion, youth players have also been invited to join due to ancestral links to the region, but no senior players have been signed based on Basque heritage alone.

 The policy is related to Basque nationalism and has been praised as a way to promote local talent, although it has been criticised as being discriminatory.

 With regards to coaching staff, including managerial positions, those roles are eligible for non-Basques, both from other regions in Spain and elsewhere in the world.

 History

-In the first decade of their existence, Athletic selected English players for the team but since 1912, they have adhered to a policy of allowing only players born in the Basque Country or who learned their football skills at a Basque club to play for them.
+In the first decade of their existence, Athletic selected English players for the team but since 1911, they have adhered to a policy of allowing only players born in the Basque Country or who learned their football skills at a Basque club to play for them.
 The rhyming motto used to describe the reasoning behind it is Con cantera y afición, no hace falta importación (English: "with home-grown talent and local support, there's no need for imports").

 In 1911, a dispute occurred between Athletic Bilbao and fellow Basque club Real Sociedad regarding the former fielding ineligible English players in the 1911 Copa del Rey; they had also employed the services of several (non-Basque) players from Atlético Madrid which was then a branch of the Bilbao club.
 The dispute led to the Royal Spanish Football Federation introducing a rule for the next year's competition that all players must be Spanish citizens.
-As a large proportion of the players in that early era were Basque, relying on locals was no impediment to Athletic and they chose to maintain that approach even when the regulations were relaxed some years later.
+As a large proportion of the best players in that early era were Basque, relying on locals was no impediment to Athletic and they chose to maintain that approach even when the regulations were relaxed some years later.
 English forward Andrew Veitch (who was not part of the 1911 protest as he had already played for the club in the previous year's competition) played and scored in the final and is known as the last foreigner to make a competitive appearance for Athletic outside the boundaries of their own criteria.